 by Tammy Taylor~

-I’d been reading about the great depression lately and how certain ingredients were hard to come by in those days such as milk, eggs and butter.
+I’d been reading about the great depression lately and how certain ingredients were hard to come by in those days.
+Ingredients such as milk, eggs and butter.
 But their motto even way back then was the same as mine today: Use whatcha got!
-The resilient folks living during this drastic economic downturn were still able to add a sweet treat to their family’s table from time to time making something many people call “Crazy Cake”.
+The resilient folks living during this drastic economic downturn were still able to add a sweet treat to their family’s table from time to time.
+They baked up a sweet treat many called “Crazy Cake”.

 What?
 A chocolate cake made with no eggs, butter, milk or even BOWLS??
 I’m intrigued, that’s the kind of recipe that’s got my name all over it!